Terms of Service

 • attempt to circumvent any content-filtering techniques we employ or attempt to access any feature or area of our Services that you are not authorized to access;

-• develop or use any third-party applications that interact with our Services without our prior written consent;
+• develop or use any third-party applications that interact with our Services without our prior written consent; or

 • use our Services for any illegal or unauthorized purpose, or engage in, encourage or promote any activity that violates these Terms.